 Calculation: ( lease 1’s 1,000 sqm / 10,000 sqm x 12 months ) + (lease 2’s 5,000 sqm / 10,000 sqm x 36 months ) + (lease 3’s 4,000 sqm / 10,000 sqm x 48 months ) = 38.4 months

 Note: in the above, we have weighted the lease expiries by space.

-Lease expiries can be weighted, using the same principles as above by other values:
+Instead of space (first variable below), lease expiries can be weighted, using the same principles as above, by other values: